 Commencement Program Book

-The names of those who received degrees in December 2014 and those who applied for graduation in Winter, Spring or Fall 2015 by the deadline dates noted in the Schedule of Classes will appear in the program.
+The names of those who received degrees in December 2014 and those who applied for graduation in Winter, Spring or Summer 2015 by the deadline dates noted in the Schedule of Classes will appear in the program.
 If a candidate does not want his/her name, degree and honor (if any) listed in the program, contact the University Events Manager Office at (323) 343-3056 before April 17, 2015.

 All graduates will received a program at Commencement.
 After the ceremony, copies of the program will be available while quantities last at the Alumni Association (U-SU 102) beginning June 22, 2015.